wal-g/wal-g/docs/README.md

 ----------
 A precompiled binary for Linux AMD 64 of the latest version of WAL-G can be obtained under the [Releases tab](https://github.com/wal-g/wal-g/releases).

-Binary name has the following format: `wal-g-DBNAME-OSNAME`, where `DBNAME` stands for the name of the database (for example pg, mysql), `OSNAME` stands for the name of the operating system used for building the binary.
+The Binary name has the following format: `wal-g-DBNAME-OSNAME`, where `DBNAME` stands for the name of the database (for example pg, mysql), `OSNAME` stands for the name of the operating system used for building the binary.

 To decompress the binary, use: